goosefraba19/StellarisUtils/README.md

 ## How to Make Timelapses

-The process I've developed for making timelapses consists of four steps: acquiring the savefiles, converting them, generating the images, and then generating an animation.
+The process I've developed for making timelapses consists of four steps: acquiring the savefiles, converting them, rendering the images, and then generating an animation.

 ### 1. Acquiring Savefiles